AleksiNummelin/pika_ergom/README.md

 ERGOM is not in general distrubuted as a traditional code base.
 Instead the ERGOM model is designed to be generated from two distinct components.
 The first is a set of textfiles that describe the biogeochemical processes; the second is a template (or set of templates) that dictate how these processes should be written for compatibility with a given programming language and hydrodynamic model.
 For standalone versions of ERGOM such as this one, where physical constraints are imposed as forcing without coupling to a hydrodynamic model, the template (s) simply translate the text files into the intended language -- in this case, Python.

-# --- Why pika-ERGOM? --- #
+# --- What has changed with pika-ERGOM? --- #

-The original Python implementation of ERGOM
+The original Python implementation of ERGOM simulated a single year using textfiles as inputs and forcing.
+In **pika-ERGOM** the code has been updated to read and write netCDF files.
+Currently

 # --- Instructions for use --- #